Administrative Departments

 Silk rearing and value-chain development for handloom sectors.

-Education planning and administration across foundational to higher secondary including vocational.
+Education planning and administration across foundational to higher secondary.

 Preservation and promotion of Deori language, heritage, and festivals.